Rankin-Cohen brackets for Calabi-Yau modular forms: Introduction

 \section{Introduction}

 The proof of Fermat's last theorem led to the celebrated modularity theorem, which states that elliptic curves over the field of rational numbers $\Q$ are related with modular forms.
-Elliptic curves are $1$-dimensional Calabi-Yau (\cy for short) varieties, which makes it natural to ask whether a similar statement of modularity holds for higher dimensional \cy varieties.
+Elliptic curves are $1$-dimensional Calabi-Yau (\cy) varieties, which makes it natural to ask whether a similar statement of modularity holds for higher dimensional \cy varieties.
 This question persuaded mathematicians and theoretical physicists to the subject of \emph{ modularity of \cy manifolds} which is one of the considerable present challenges of the modern algebraic number theory.
 Some relevant results can be found, for instance, in \cite{ny13} and the references therein.
-Noriko Yui in \cite{ny13} divides the modularity of \cy varieties in arithmetic modularity and geometric modularity including (1) the modularity (automorphy) of Galois representations of \cy varieties (or motives) defined over $\Q$ or number fields, (2) the modularity of solutions of Picard-Fuchs differential equations of families of \cy varieties, and mirror maps (mirror moonshine), (3) the modularity of generating functions of invariants counting certain quantities on \cy varieties, and (4) the modularity of moduli for families of \cy varieties.
+Yui in \cite{ny13} divides the modularity of \cy varieties in arithmetic modularity and geometric modularity including (1) the modularity (automorphy) of Galois representations of \cy varieties (or motives) defined over $\Q$ or number fields, (2) the modularity of solutions of Picard-Fuchs differential equations of families of \cy varieties, and mirror maps (mirror moonshine), (3) the modularity of generating functions of invariants counting certain quantities on \cy varieties, and (4) the modularity of moduli for families of \cy varieties.
 But so far, in a general context, even there is no unified formulation or statement of the modularity of \cy varieties.
-H. Movasati in \cite{GMCD-MQCY3} says: "All the attempts to find an arithmetic modularity for mirror quintics have failed, and this might be an indication that maybe such varieties need a new kind of modular forms."
-In this way, he introduced \cy modular forms which somehow can be considered as a modern generalization of the classical (quasi-)modular forms theory.
-The present work provides some evidences in favor of this generalization; namely, we introduce the space of \cy modular forms $\cyqmfs$ and furnish it with a Rankin-Cohen algebra structure.
+Yamaguchi and Yau \cite{yaya} in 2004 showed that the partition functions for the mirror quintic can be expressed in terms of finitely many generators of a differential ring, which somehow play the role of quasi-modular forms; then Alim and Lange \cite{alla} in 2007 generalized their results for arbitrary CY $3$-folds.
+Movasati in \cite{GMCD-MQCY3} says: "All the attempts to find an arithmetic modularity for mirror quintic have failed, and this might be an indication that maybe such varieties need a new kind of modular forms."
+In this way, he introduced \cy (quasi-)modular forms which somehow can be considered as a modern generalization of the classical quasi-modular forms (automorphic forms) theory.
+The present paper provides some evidences in favor of this generalization; namely, we introduce the space of \cy quasi-modular forms $\cyqmfs$ for the Dwork family and furnish it with a Rankin-Cohen algebra structure.
 Then we find a proper subspace of $\cyqmfs$ which is closed under the Rankin-Cohen brackets.
-This can be considered as a generalization of the work of Don Zagier \cite{zag94} for the space of classical (quasi-)modular forms.
+This can be considered as a generalization of the work of Zagier \cite{zag94} for the space of classical (quasi-)modular forms.